amd/ryzen-ai-documentation/docs/relnotes.rst

 - TensorFlow 2.x Quantizer

   - Add support for exporting the quantized model onnx format.
   - Add support for the keras.layers.Activation('leaky_relu')

 - TensorFlow 1.x Quantizer

   - Add support for folding Reshape and ResizeNearestNeighbor operators.
   - Add support for splitting Avgpool and Maxpool with large kernel sizes into smaller kernel sizes.
   - Add support for quantizing Sum, StridedSlice, and Maximum operators.
   - Add support for setting the input shape of the model, which is useful in the deployment of models with undefined input shapes.
   - Add support for setting the opset version in exporting onnx format

-ONNXRuntime Execution Provider
+ONNX Runtime Execution Provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Vitis ONNXRuntime Execution Provider (VOE)
+- Vitis ONNX Runtime Execution Provider (VOE)

   - Support for ONNX Opset version 18, ONNX Runtime 1.16.0 and ONNX version 1.13
   - Support for both C++ and Python APIs(Python version 3)
   - Support deploy model with other EPs
   - Support falling back to CPU EP
-   - Open source and upstreamed to ONNXRuntime Github repo
+  - Open source and upstreamed to ONNX Runtime Github repo
   - Compiler

     - Multiple Level op fusion
     - Support same muti-output opterator like chunk split
     - Support split big pooling to small pooling
     - Support 2-channel writeback feature for Hard-Sigmoid and Depthwise-Convolution
     - Support 1 channel GStiling
     - explicit pad-fix in CPU subgraph for 4 byte alignment
     - Tuning the performance for multiple models

 IPU
 ~~~

 - Two configurations

   - Power Optimized Overlay

     - Suitable for smaller AI models (1x4.xclbin)
     - Support spatial sharing, up to 4 concurrent AI workloads

   - Performance Optimized Overlay (5x4.xclbin)

     - Suitable for larger AI models

 Known issues
 ~~~~~~~~~~~~